lukebelieves/lukebelieves.github.io/about.md

 Previously, I was an undergraduate from College of Computer Science, Sichuan University.
 There, I worked with [Prof. Yi Zhang](http://www.machineilab.org/users/zhangyi/) and [Prof. Jiancheng Lv](http://www.machineilab.org/users/lvjiancheng/) at Machine Intelligence Laboratory.

+I like reading, mostly literatures.
+I think Haruki Murakami is a fascinating writer.
+Regarding to movies, my favorite one is *Eat Drink Man Woman* directed by Ang Lee.

+I want to be a craftsman.